 Analyzing NGSQ articles with MGP Principles Study Group

-Your commitment is to come prepared to discuss the questions (or simply show up and listen).
+- Your commitment is for 11 months, to come prepared to discuss the questions (or simply show up and listen).
 We believe the benefit you will get out of a class is equal to the effort you put into it.

 This is meant to be an INTERMEDIATE discussion group, not a beginner or advanced.
 If you aren’t sure if you fall into that category here are some possibly helpful descriptors to help you decide (all or none could apply but this is the type of group we’re aiming for):